feedhenry-raincatcher/raincatcher-sync/README.md

 {
   datasetId : 'workorders',
   syncOptions : {
+    "syncFrequency": 5,
     "sync_frequency" : 5,
     "storage_strategy": "dom",
     "do_console_log": false
   }
 }
 ```

+##### Sync frequencies

+Sync frequency is set individually for the client and the server.
+* On the client the setting is named `sync_frequency`.
+* On the server the setting is named `syncFrequency`.

+It is recommended that these settings share the same value.

 ##### Custom data collision handler setup